A quick and easy system to monitor the Humidity and Temperature of your environment.

 While I am using a Boltduino (A customised version of the Arduino Uno r2), the project can just as easily be done using the Arduino Uno.
 I have made the fritzing diagram using the Arduino UNO for the Boltduino deprived makers out there.

 Step 1) Connect the Bolt to the Boltduino (Arduino).

-This step is fairly easy for me, as the Boltduino has a pinouts that hold the Bolt WiFi module.
-For the makers who are planning to use the Arduino however, this means connecting the Bolt module using 4 male to male berge pin wires.
+This step is fairly easy for me, as the Boltduino has pins that hold the Bolt WiFi module.
+For the makers who are planning to use the Arduino however, this means connecting the Bolt module using 4 male to male Berge pin wires.

 Step 2) Connect the DHT11 sensor to the Boltduino (Arduino)

 Here is a schematic of the circuit.
 For Boltduino just skip the part of connecting the Bolt WiFi module using the wires.

 To install the libraries just go to the link above, and click on the clone or download button.

 Then click on the Download ZIP button.
 A zip file containing the library will be downloaded.